pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md

 * `smallest` to start consumer from the earliest offset
 * `largest` to start consumer from the latest offset
-* `timestamp in milliseconds` to start the consumer from the offset after the timestamp.
 * `timestamp in format yyyy-MM-dd'T'HH:mm:ss.SSSZ` to start the consumer from the offset after the timestamp.
-* `datetime duration or period` to start the consumer from the offset after the period eg., 'P2D'.
+* `datetime duration or period` to start the consumer from the offset after the period eg., '2d'.

 The resulting configuration should look as follows -